deco3500-2017/Team-Unfit/README.md

 There are lots of social media included the search friends function, such as Facebook and Instrgram.
 The search friends functions are preseting similar in all the social media.
 So a new idea of showing poeple in map view had came up in the fitness app.

 The idea of map view is showing users' profile and locations in the searhing system.
+Not exact distances will be shown due to the privacy problems.
+Round up distances might be shown base on user's current location.

 ## Team Unfit
 The team is called Team Unfit and consist of 5 individuals: